Search-optimized content preview

 3. Multi-step sanding for a smooth, consistent surface

-4. Optional stain application
+4. Optional stain samples and color confirmation

 5. Protective finish coats